ksator/junos-orchestration-with-vagrant/README.md

 # vagrant-junos

+requirements: vagrant and virtual box. junos plugin for vagrant.

 "3_vsrx_vagrant_non_provisionning" has vagrant details for a topo with 3 vsrx (ffp) connected together.

 "3vsrx" has vagrant details for a topo with 3 vsrx (ffp) connected together + ansible provisionner (basic).